 Here is a well-pruned Japanese Maple.
 Notice the light shining through its branching structure. *

 Without proper tending, Japanese Maples get “hairy.”
-Too many shoots can make this noble tree look like a giant puff ball or Cousin Itt.
-The Japanese Maple below needs help:
+Too many shoots can make this noble tree look like a giant puff ball or Cousin It.
+The Japanese Maple above needs help.